sachin-panayil/automated-codejson-generator/README.md

 **Automatic Generation**

-- The action calculates metadata, validates it, and creates a PR or pushes directly
+- The action calculates metadata and creates a PR or pushes directly
-- Validation ensures only valid code.json is created
 - Users can then fill in manual fields by editing the PR

 **PR Validation**